alensiljak/cashier/README.md

 Live app: https://cashier.alensiljak.eu.org/

 Cashier is a PWA GUI assistant application for [Ledger-cli](https://ledger-cli.org).
-It is intended to be used for entering transactions and previewing balances, mostly on a mobile device.
+It can be used for entering transactions and viewing account balances.
+The focus is on use on a mobile device.
 The accounts and balances can be imported from Ledger to establish baselines and the entered transactions can be exported to be merged into the main ledger file.

 The app works completely offline, meaning **all** the data required for the functioning of the app is stored in a local database in a browser.

 The existing data from your Ledger book can be populated by using [Cashier Server](https://github.com/alensiljak/cashier-server-rust).
-This will provide your ledger reports to Cashier.
+This will provide your ledger reports and balances to Cashier.
 Since Ledger-cli is **readonly**, your data is only ever read.
 Cashier or Cashier Ledger Server cannot write to a Ledger book.

-The transactions entered in Cashier can be exported in a Ledger-formatted text file and appended to your Ledger book manually.
+The transactions entered in Cashier can be exported as a Ledger-formatted text and then appended to your Ledger book manually.

 # Features

 - Transaction entry and editing
 - Scheduled Transactions
+- Favourite accounts list
 - Balance Sheet
 - Register
 - Data Transfer